slopezpereyra/slopezpereyra.github.io/_posts/2023-04-25-MyInterestInPhilosophy.md

 edges or on the very core of their philosophy: whatever fills the space between them is more or less forgettable to me.
 In what comes to some other big names, like Heidegger and Hegel, I am afraid I can only hold the claim —perhaps pretentious— that they were utter charlatans.
-The \textit{Phenomenology of the Spirit}, which I read when I was seventeen, impressed me at the moment, but as the years went by I come to think it was nothing but a waste of time.
+The *Phenomenology of the Spirit*, which I read when I was seventeen, impressed me at the moment, but as the years went by I come to think it was nothing but a waste of time.
 *Being and Time*, on the other hand, is an unbearably stupid work that consists only in the insistence to make the most empty statements seem like